Your Bear Management Unit (BMU) – The Central BMU

 2013 = 161 bears (131 road, 14 management, 9 illegal, 7 other), 2014 = 162 bears (121 road, 28 management, 8 illegal, 5 other), 2015 = 303 bears (112 road, 40 management, 4 illegal, 4 other, 143 harvest), 2016 = 143 bears (118 road, 12 management, 5 illegal, 8 other), 2017 = 174 bears (134 road, 21 management, 7 illegal, 12 other), 2018 = 154 bears (119 road, 14 management, 8 illegal, 13 other), 2019 = 180 bears (142 road, 11 management, 13 illegal, 14 other), 2020 = 198 bears (161 road, 7 management, 8 illegal, 22 other), 2021 = 242 bears (201 road, 9 management, 19 illegal, 13 other), 2022 = 198 bears (169 road, 10 management, 13 illegal, 6 other).

 Each year, FWC receives thousands of calls statewide from the public about bears.
 Over half of the statewide bear-related calls each year come from the Central BMU.
 The neighboring chart shows the number of bear-related reports FWC received from the Central BMU.

 Figure 2.
-This bar graph shows the number of Central BMU bear-related calls, and the percentage of core and non-core complaints received by FWC from the public from 2010 to 2020, totaling 31,286 calls.
+This bar graph shows the number of Central BMU bear related calls, and percentage of core and non-core complaints received by FWC from the public from 2013 to 2022, totaling 28,631 calls.